top of page

-If you remain actively enrolled and attending classes at the DLI listed on your study permit, you may study at another school for up to 6 months.
+If you remain actively enrolled and attending classes at the DLI listed on your study permit, you may study at another school for up to six months.
 This is permitted because your main obligation is still met.
 The additional program cannot interfere with your primary enrollment or cause you to stop attending your main program.

 Legal basis: IRPR 220.1(1) and 220.1(2) require students to remain enrolled and actively pursuing studies at the DLI for which the permit was issued.